 There is true healing in nature.

 We protect what we love.
+But you have to take the time ask – how clean is your local water?
 One viewer described the experience of watching nature through our Moving Art series, a testament to nature’s power to make us defend it.

 “I ended up with tears running down my face,” wrote the viewer.
 “Because of the overwhelming beauty and feelings of personal insignificance I experienced while watching this.
 I don’t know what else to say.”

 Once you appreciate the natural beauty of our water, you will fight to defend it.

 After watching this reaction we ask you one question; how clean is your local water?

 EarthEcho Water Challenge